-The impeller is found screwed on to the end of the motor shaft, it draws in water and pushed it out again.
+The impeller is found screwed onto the end of the motor shaft, it draws in water and pushed it out again.
 If the impeller in your pump breaks then you will lose pressure.
 Your impeller may have potentially seized or broken, in some cases, you may hear some rattling from the broken pieces.

 The diffuser is a cone-shaped cover that sits over the impeller, it helps to focus the impellers pulling force, you may notice a sudden drop in water pressure if this cracks or breaks.

-Pump lid is used to see whether your pump is working properly, which is why it is clear, over time they can become brittle, warp and break which will lead to a sucking air leak.
+The pump lid is used to see whether your pump is working properly, which is why it is clear, over time they can become brittle, warp and break which will lead to a sucking air leak.